 “7.
 Continue to take account of the human rights elements of European Commission impact assessments when providing input in the course of Free Trade Agreement (FTA) negotiations and support the appropriate implementation of human rights clauses in FTAs as they arise in EU Agreements.”

-The Italian NAP does not seem to make an explicit reference to HRIA.
+The Italian NAP does make an explicit reference to HRIA.

 The Lithuanian NAP makes reference to impact assessments, but only in the context of impact assessments conducted by the state on regulatory proposals.

 Objective 1: ensuring State’s duty to protect, defend and respect human rights